grafana/grafana/docs/sources/http_api/query_history.md

 `PATCH /api/query-history/:uid`

-Updates a comment of query in the query history that matches the specified uid.
+Updates comment of a query with a specific uid that is stored in the query history.

 Query parameters: